Welcome to Greenland!

 The same also applies for returning flights.
 Collect your baggage at Reykjavík airport before transferring to Keflavík for your flight home, and allow enough time to travel between the 2 airports.

 We know: Greenland is big!
-Where should you start?
+Where should you start when planning what to do in Greenland?

 Let us help with some articles to whet your appetite.